 Are You Living The Healthy Habit Way?

-The current emphasis is strongly on healthy
+The current focus is strongly on healthy

-World Health Organisation (WHO) as being:
+Health is defined by the World Health Organisation (WHO) as being:

-"a state of complete physical, mental and social
+"a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity" (WHO, 1946).

 Womens healthy habit self-care is as much about the

-health fitness things you do for yourself, as as it is
+health fitness things you do for yourself, as as it is about the things you don't do.
+Curious?

 Developing a healthy habit lifestyle, isn't just about